 Don't email your subscribers too frequently, as this might cause them to unsubscribe from your newsletter.
 Start with a bi-weekly email and keep an eye on your metrics to determine whether you can send more, or should send fewer emails.
 In this article, we’ll reveal what’s the best time to send your newsletters.

-Newsletters announcing upcoming vernissages, shows or exhibitions are common in art email marketing.
+Newsletters announcing upcoming vernissages, shows, artist panels or exhibitions are common in art email marketing campaigns.
 Make your email aesthetically pleasing by inserting the announcement flyer or other related images.
 Use the text to make the reader curious and excited about coming to your event.

-We personally love these beautiful newsletter designs from our customer, Spanish gallery L21, and the New York Academy of Art.
+We personally love these beautiful newsletter designs from our customer, NAVA Contemporary, and the New York Academy of Art.

 Give your readers the privilege of always being the first to know about openings, new collections or installations, local events, premium or limited edition prints and more.
 This exclusive benefit also makes for a good call to action for people to sign up for your art newsletter.

-In the examples underneath, you'll see how ARTDEX and Art Basel share the latest art news.
+In the examples underneath, you'll see how Art Basel and JUNIQE share the latest art news.

-Tip: Do you organize events, but you're not sure how to promote them using email campaigns?
+👉 Tip: Do you organize events, but you're unsure how to promote them using email marketing campaigns?
 Our email marketing guide for event organizers tells you exactly how you can attract visitors and make your event a great success!

 People love peeking into an artist’s process.
 Show people a sliver of what it’s like to live that creative life of yours!
 It piques people’s interest and is an easy way to get them primed for the new artwork you’re about to launch.

-The Met does a great job at sharing stories about what’s happening inside The Met.
+The Met does a great job of sharing stories about what’s happening inside The Met.
 They make their newsletter interactive by adding videos.

 Berlin-based art gallery Gregor Podnar announces their Art Basel booth and gives readers an exclusive link to see first-hand what artworks are selected for the event.

 Why not reveal some tricks of the trade?
 We bet your readers would love to know about your techniques, what tools you use and what best practices you follow.
-Use your art newsletter to share your secrets or promote an upcoming workshop you organize, just like the New York School of the Arts does underneath.
+Use your art newsletter to share your secrets or promote an upcoming workshop you organize, just like Dot Kids and the New York School of the Arts do below.

 Now that you’ve built a substantial relationship, you may go ahead and promote your work.
 You could start by giving away a freebie or offer a discount.
-Let your art shine with well-chosen imagery and create a clear call to action buttons so people are drawn to click, thus raising your click rates.
+Let your art shine with well-chosen imagery and create clear call-to-action buttons so people are drawn to click, thus raising your click rates.

 Now that you’ve seen what newsletters other art galleries, museums, art schools and artists send, it’s up to you to take your tools and get artsy.
 Just like with your own creations, we encourage you to make your newsletter unique!